During a recent visit to Berlin, we took Miss M to see the dinosaurs at the Museum für Naturkunde (Natural History Museum).

 The most successful dinosaur excavation of all time

+Most of the dinosaurs at the Museum für Naturkunde come from one place.
 Between 1909 and 1913, a team of scientists from the Museum carried out expeditions to Tendaguru Hill, in what was then German East Africa (Tanzania).
 These expeditions uncovered approximately 230 tonnes of bones, including the Brachiosaurus, Allosaurus and Kentrosaurus on display in the Museum.

 Miss M was not as impressed by the fossilised plants and animals that form part of the exhibit.
 These include various fish and shrimp, dragonflies and plants from the late Jurassic era.
 To be fair, she really only had eyes for Oscar.